rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 ### 5 Refactoring

-📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜

 #### 5.1 Loving Legacy Code

-The business rules that the appplication is meant to reflect are already written down in code.
+The business rules that the application is meant to reflect are already written down in code.

 #### 5.2 Refactoring with the Advanced Boy Scout Rule

 If you managed to fix it, commit and resume your original work.

-when refactoring...

 If you did not manage to resolve the issue within $x (maybe 15-20) minutes:

-Revert the refactoring attempt

-Add a @refactor annotation

-If there already is a @refactor annotation, append a ! to it

-After 1-2 sprints, grep your code for @refactor
+Revert the refactoring attempt, add a `@refactor` annotation.
+If there already is a @refactor annotation, append a `!` to it.
+After 1-2 sprints, grep your code for `@refactor`

+Nota: eso suena mucho a `TODO`, de los que nunca se llegan a hacer.
+No veo diferencia entre `TODO` y esa etiqueta de `@refactor`.

 #### 5.3 Extended Definition Of Done

-define them as a guide for code reviews which are then part of the "Definition Of Done" for the team.
+Define them as a guide for code reviews which are then part of the "Definition Of Done" for the team.
 This also means that the team gets clear guidelines for Code Reviews and the reviewer knows what to look for.

-common rules for code structure and patterns on top of what PSR-2 defines are helpful for developers and speed up the development.
+Common rules for code structure and patterns on top of what PSR-2 defines are helpful for developers and speed up the development.

 #### 5.4 How to Refactor Without Breaking Things